 Limited Access.
-Site is closed during Bank Holidays and all the weekends during the school summer holidays.
-The site status will be posted on the TVHGC website.
-Restricted to Pilot (Hill) rated Full TVHGC members only.
-Please see Restrictions.
+Site is closed during Bank Holiday weekends and all the weekends during the school summer holidays.
+Restricted to Pilot (Hill).

 The National Trust owns and regulates our use of this site.
 There are lots of horses in this area, often ridden by inexpert riders.
 Horses are easily spooked by low flying gliders.
 Never fly low over horses.
-This is a popular tourist attraction so will be busy with visitors so please be very careful and tolerant.
-The National Trust have been extremely kind in allowing us to fly this popular site so don't abuse it.
+This is a popular tourist attraction.

 Follow National Trust signposts for “Uffington White Horse”

 Park in the main National Trust “Pay and Display” car park.
 The license for this site restricts us to only parking in this car park.
 Do not park in the disabled car park, on the side of the road or in the passing places even to unload gliders.